nandagastya/AppIdentifier/README.md

 cd AppIdentifier
 open AppIdentifier.xcodeproj

-1. Plug in your iPhone (yep, real device needed)
+1. Plug in your iPhone or run it on a simulator(Macbook)
 2. Hit ▶️ in Xcode
 3. Watch the app work its magic 🧙‍♂️